ActiveState/cli/public/install-sh-tests.md

 ## Previous installation detected

-Install the state tool with defaults and then attempt to install again
+Install the State Tool with defaults and then attempt to install again

 ```sh
 docker run --rm -it -v $PWD/public:/scripts -w /root buildpack-deps:bionic-curl